The Snowman: Home media

 "The Story of The Snowman", storyboard, and the introductions used throughout the film's first 20 years.
 The film re-entered at No.14 on the UK Official children’s Video Chart on 11 November 2012, eventually peaking at No.5 on 16 December 2012 based on sales of DVDs and other physical formats.
 The Universal DVD The Snowman & Father Christmas (902 030 – 11), released in the United Kingdom in 2000, uses the Bowie opening.

-Subsequent media
+Other media

 The Snowman and the Snowdog

 To celebrate the 30th anniversary of the original short and of Channel 4, a 25-minute special titled The Snowman and the Snowdog aired on Channel 4 on Christmas Eve 2012.
 Produced at the London-based animation company Lupus Films, with many of the original team returning, the sequel was made in the same traditional techniques as the first film, and features the Snowman, a new young boy named Billy and a snow dog flying over landmarks and going to another party.

 The idea of a sequel had been resisted by Raymond Briggs for several years, but he gave his permission for the film in 2012.
 Howard Blake was one of the few crew members not asked to return; he was allegedly asked to "send a demo", which he refused citing the success of the original score.
 The new film instead features the song "Light the Night" by former Razorlight drummer Andy Burrows and incidental music by Ilan Eshkeri.
 The sequel was dedicated to the memory of producer John Coates, who died in September 2012, during its production.

 Stage version

 The Snowman has been made into a stage show.
 It was first produced by Contact Theatre, Manchester in 1986 and was adapted and produced by Anthony Clark.
 It had a full script and used Howard Blake's music and lyrics.
 In 1993, Birmingham Repertory Company produced a version, with music and lyrics by Howard Blake, scenario by Blake, with Bill Alexander and choreography by Robert North.

 Since 1997, Sadler's Wells has presented it every year as the Christmas Show at the Peacock Theatre.
 As in the book and the film, there are no words, apart from the lyrics of the song "Walking in the Air".
 The story is told through images and movement.
 Special effects include the Snowman and boy flying high over the stage (with assistance of wires and harnesses) and 'snow' falling in part of the auditorium.
 The production has had several revisions – the most extensive happening in 2000, when major changes were made to the second act, introducing new characters: A Beautiful Ice Princess and a villain called Jack Frost.

 Video game

 Quicksilva published an official video game in 1984, for the ZX Spectrum, Commodore 64, and MSX.
+Encore Software published an interactive book in 2001 for the PC.